redhat-cip/dci-openshift-app-agent/README.md

 ### Libvirt Considerations

-If you want to test the CNF Cert Suite in a libvirt environment, remember to tag the OCP nodes to fit in the NodeSelector property defined in partner's pod (`NodeSelectors: role=partner`):
+If you want to test the Red Hat Best Practices Test Suite for Kubernetes in a libvirt environment, remember to tag the OCP nodes to fit in the NodeSelector property defined in partner's pod (`NodeSelectors: role=partner`):

 ```ShellSession
 for master in $(oc get node -l node-role.kubernetes.io/master -o=custom-columns=name:.metadata.name --no-headers); do \